fatcrapinmybutt/fredprime-legal-system/README.md

 # FRED Prime Litigation System

+Note: this project is a simplified prototype.
+It does not provide a full litigation operating system.
+Use it only as a starting point and verify all outputs manually.
 This repository contains scripts for building a local litigation toolkit.
 The latest additions include a **Warboard Visualizer** that assembles a timeline of events and contradictions into DOCX and SVG maps.
 The generator can upload results to Google Drive when a `token.json` credential file is present.

 ## Components